 Strong focus on aviation security

 Regardless of your destination, Sydney Airport plays an essential role in your trip.
-Sydney Airport also forms an integral part of Australia’s aviation industry as many businesses operate at or utilise Sydney Airport in various ways.
+Sydney Airport also forms an integral part of Australia’s aviation industry as many businesses and organisations operate at or utilise Sydney Airport in various ways.

 The Aviation Transport Security Act 2004 (ATSA) and Aviation Transport Security Regulations 2005 (ATSRs) provide the legislative framework for aviation security.
 The ATSA requires Aviation Industry Participants (AIP) such as Sydney Airport to have a Transport Security Program (TSP).
-A TSP outlines the security risk environment, and which measures and procedures an AIP has in place to deter and detect unlawful interference with aviation.
+A TSP outlines the security risk environment, and what measures and procedures an AIP has in place to deter and detect unlawful interference with aviation.
 The general objective of Sydney Airport’s TSP is to safeguard Sydney Airport’s operations, including personnel, assets and infrastructure, against unlawful interference with aviation; and to increase public confidence in aviation security arrangements.

 Our approach to security is risk-based, multi-layered and integrated.
 Aviation security measures and procedures are designed to deter and detect unlawful interference with aviation and to provide for a safe and secure environment for passengers, visitors and staff.

 Aviation Security Identification Cards (ASICs) are another layer of security and are used at airports to help identify airport or airline employees who have undergone government and law enforcement background checks so only people who have been background checked are permitted to be in secure areas of airports unsupervised.
-The ASIC scheme aims to help reduce the risk of unlawful interference with aviation through crime or terrorism.
+The ASIC program aims to help reduce the risk of unlawful interference with aviation through crime or terrorism.